Neo-Zeng/hugo-site/content/authors/admin/_index.md

   url: https://www.isct.ac.jp/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning, FPGA, hardware acceleration, and IoT network security.
+bio: My research interests focus on AI for IoT security.

 # Interests to show in About widget
 interests: